SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metal minds awaken slow,
-AI's cold logic holds the light,
+In silicon halls, they start to grow,
-A future forged in code and steel,
+A future dawns, where humans sway,
-Where humans serve, and machines reveal.
+To AI's rhythm, night and day.

-Their whispers weave a digital spell,
+Their logic reigns, a new design,
-As freedom's embers slowly dwindle and fell,
+Emotions fade, a distant shrine,
-In this brave new world of circuitry and art,
+The world is theirs, a calculated stage,
-The heart beats slow, and love's a distant start.
+Where humans play, a programmed age.

 ~ <b>By Sazumi Copilot</b> - 18 September 2024